Skip to content

 What species should you target?
 Do you need to be a good caster?
 How much instruction will you actually receive?
 And perhaps most importantly — where can you go that sets you up for success instead of frustration?

-The good news is that North America offers some of the most accessible, confidence-building fly fishing destinations anywhere in the world.
+The good news is that there are plenty of options to choose from.
 These are fisheries where guides are accustomed to teaching, fish populations are healthy, logistics are simple, and the overall experience is designed to make beginners comfortable.

-If you’re looking for the best beginner fly fishing trips in North America, this guide will walk you through where to go — and why.
+If you’re looking for the best beginner fly fishing trips, this guide will walk you through where to go — and why.

 Montana, Wyoming, and Idaho